Eperara language

-Eperara Epena (Southern Embera) is an Embera language of Colombia, with about 250 speakers in Ecuador.
+Eperara Epena (Southern Embera, Epérã Pedée 'person words', sía pedée) is an Embera language of Colombia, with about 250 speakers in Ecuador.

-Geographic Distribution
+Geographic distribution

 Epena is spoken on the Pacific coastal rivers of the departments of Nariño, Cauca, and Valle del Cauca in Colombia.
 A major grouping of the Epena is found in Cauca along the Saija River and three of its major tributaries: the Guangüí, Infí, and Cupí.
 Social contact and intermarriage with the neighboring Wounaan is commonplace.

-The Basuradó dialect is spoken on the Basuradó River in the Department of the Chocó, near the Docampadó River.
-This is the only Epena dialect that differs significantly from the others.
+The Basurudó dialect is spoken on the Basurudó River in the Department of the Chocó, near the Docampadó River.
+It is the only Epena dialect that differs significantly from the others.